88 Online Therapy Tips (Get Better Results and Save Money)

 50. Track thoughts, emotions, or behaviors you want to understand and change.

 Tracking your moods or thoughts is generally useful and especially important if you’re trying to recover from anxiety, depression, or another mental health condition.
-By tracking your thoughts and feelings, you can start to learn what your triggers are.
+By tracking your thoughts and feelings, you can start to learn what your triggers are and what helps you cope with them.

 51. Look for patterns in what you’re tracking and tell your therapist about them.